RunestoneInteractive/RunestoneServer/pip2/source/AdvancedAccumulation/map.rst

     things = doubleStuff(things)
     print things

-The doubleStuff function is an example of the accumulator pattern.
+The doubleStuff function is an example of the accumulator pattern, in particular the mapping pattern.
 On line 3, new_list is initialized.
 On line 5, the doubled value for the current item is produced and on line 6 it is appended to the list we're accumulating.
-Line 7 executes after we've process all the items in the original list: it returns the new_list.
+Line 7 executes after we've processrf all the items in the original list: it returns the new_list.
 Once again, codelens helps us to see the actual references and objects as they are passed and returned.

 .. codelens:: listcomp_2